ANNUAL MEETING - Austin Daily Herald

 PUBLIC NOTICE

-Lansing Township Annual Meeting to be held Tuesday, March 14, 2023 at the Town Hall, 26938 539th Avenue, Lansing, MN.
-In case of inclement weather, the Election and Annual Meeting may be postponed until March
+Notice is hereby given to qualified voters of Lyle Township, County of Mower, State of Minnesota, that the Annual Meeting will be held on Tuesday, March 14, 2023.
+In case of inclement weather, the meeting and election may be postponed until the third Tuesday in March.

+Election Poll hours will be held from 5:00 P.M. to 8:00 P.M. at which time the voters will elect:

 Austin Daily Herald: